 Have you ever experienced the stress of an important meeting that didn’t even let you sleep?
 Well, we all have been in such a situation when we feel restless due to excitement, anxiety or stress.
 It’s the time when you know that your body needs rest to put your best foot forward the next day, but your mind refuses to shut down.

 However, having rare restlessness is one thing, but many people suffer from various health conditions due to lack of sleep.
-If you buy mattress online of the best quality but still feeling a lack of sleep, it could be an indicator of some underlying mental illness.
-This is the reason why sleep and mental health are related closely.
+If you buy mattress online of the best quality but still feel a lack of sleep, it could be an indicator of some underlying mental illness.
+This is the reason why sleep and mental health are closely related.

 The Connection between Mental Health and Sleep

 Frequent sleeplessness could be a sign or cause of any mental illness.
 Such sleep issues could lead to the prolongation or development of any serious mental condition or make it difficult to deal with any existing mental problem.

 The most common sleep disorder that most people around the world suffer from is insomnia.
 It is estimated that many people who suffer from insomnia and hypersomnia also suffer from one or the other mental illness.
 So, it’s not difficult to doubt the link between mental health and sleep anymore.

 People with mental health issues are often reported to have sleep that’s not restorative.
 They often remain awake even when they’re tired.
 It could also occur due to falling asleep too late, frequent waking up during the night or waking up too early.

 Mental Conditions Associated with Lack of Sleep

 According to experts, there are many mental conditions associated with lack of sleep.
 If you often feel drowsy at daytime or get microsleeps, you might be suffering from sleep deprivation or any other sleep disorder.
 There are many signs of sleep deprivation, such as not waking up refreshed, constant tiredness, intake of too much caffeine and drowsiness when doing mundane activities like driving, watching TV, etc.